What’s Your Long Term Goal for Business? 3 Paths to Help You Decide

 - Are disciplined for process.

-- Have the emotional capacity to build a team.
+- Have the emotional capacity to build a team (no part of business is more emotional than this).

 - Enjoy creating personalized experiences for clients.

-- Don’t need to maximize your short-term cash (what you pay yourself); you’re comfortable capping your short-term pay to reinvest in people and the business’s long-term value.
+- Are comfortable capping your salary in the short to medium term, to reinvest in people and the business’s long-term value.

-- Have endurance for (lots of!) learning pits and the long-game.
+- Have endurance for learning pits and the long-game.
+Lots and lots of endurance!

 Key Challenges